Universal Quantum Hamiltonians: Universal Hamiltonian simulation

 Then, to effectively produce each of these Pauli interactions, the subdivision gadgets described in~\cite{Oliveira-Terhal} can be used.
 There are two of these gadgets.
 One gadget simulates an arbitrary $k$-wise interaction of the form $A \ox B$ across sets of qubits $a$ and $b$ by using a mediator qubit $c$, and $\lceil k/2 \rceil$-wise interactions of the form $A_a X_c + X_c B_b$.
 This gadget was discussed in detail near the start of \cref{sec:perturbative}.
 Repeated use of this procedure enables $k$-local interactions to be simulated using 3-local interactions.
 The second gadget simulates a 3-local Hamiltonian with a 2\nbd-local Hamiltonian.
 The gadget generates interactions of the form $A_a B_b C_c$ by introducing a mediator qubit $d$ and a Hamiltonian whose terms are proportional to $A_a X_d$, $B_b X_d$ and $C_c \proj{1}_d$, and using third-order perturbation theory to generate effective 3-local terms from these~\cite{Bravyi-Hastings,Oliveira-Terhal}.
 This leads to unwanted 2\nbd-local and 1-local terms being generated too, which can be effectively deleted using compensating terms of the form $XZ$, $X$, $Z$.
 By \cref{lem:interference}, these third order mediator qubit gadgets do not interfere.
 Note that the analysis of~\cite{Oliveira-Terhal} can be replaced with the use of \cref{lem:thirdorder} to show that this gadget indeed gives a simulation in our terminology.

 Finally, observe that these gadgets do not introduce any $Y$ terms if they were not present already. \end{proof}

 Next we show that the Heisenberg and XY interactions are sufficient to simulate any Hamiltonian of the form of \cref{thm:pauliterms}.
 This is the most technically involved simulation in this paper.
-Unlike the argument used in~\cite{Cubitt-Montanaro}, here the encoding used is local.
+A similar simulation result could be achieved using a reduction presented in \cite{Cubitt-Montanaro}, but this would require attaching a highly entangled state (the projector onto which corresponds to $P$ in \Cref{dfn:sim}).
+In the new simulation $P$ is trivial, implying that it is easy to implement the map $\cEs(\rho)$ defined in \cref{eq:estate}.

 \begin{theorem} Let $\mathcal{F}$ be the family of qubit Hamiltonians of the form $H=\sum_{i>j}\alpha_{ij}A_{ij} +\sum_k (\beta_k X_k+\gamma_k Z_k)$, where $A_{ij}$ is one of the interactions $X_iX_j$, $X_iZ_j$, $Z_iX_j$ or $Z_iZ_j$ and $\alpha_{ij}, \beta_k, \gamma_k \in \R$.
 Then $\{XX+YY+ZZ\}$-Hamiltonians and $\{XX+YY\}$-Hamiltonians can simulate $\mathcal{F}$. \end{theorem}